MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-exercise-build-native-search-cs.md

     The equality filter targets one logical partition and routes to its physical partition.
 It can reduce the request charge, but a small container can already occupy one physical partition, so a reduction isn't guaranteed.

-> [!NOTE]
-> This container holds 295 vectors, and `diskANN` needs at least 1,000 before its index takes effect.
+> &#128221; This container holds 295 vectors, and `diskANN` needs at least 1,000 before its index takes effect.
 Every similarity query you just ran used a full scan.
 The queries still rank the stored vectors, but these request charges don't predict the cost of searching a larger, indexed container.
 Treat the numbers as a comparison between the two queries you ran rather than as a figure to plan capacity from.

 ## Task 5: Refresh an embedding from the change feed